rbak54/CMEECourseWork/Week1/readme.md

 tiff2png.sh
 converting a tiff file to a png file
 Arguments: $1- tiff file in Data folder
-Output: png file-outputs to Data folder
+Output: png file-outputs to Results folder

 CountLines.sh
 Counting lines in a file